DES MOINES ARTS FESTIVAL®

 - Artists are notified by the Festival when a space becomes available.

-A full refund of booth fee, including corner if paid, is available until Wednesday, March 13, 2013.
-After this date no refund is provided for any reason.
+A full refund of booth fee, including corner if paid, is available until Friday March 21, 2014.
+After this date no refund is provided.

 The DMAF considers its enforcement of the rules our exclusive right and responsibility.
 Festival officials will visit all displays at intervals throughout the Festival to ensure that exhibitors comply with all Festival rules, including but not limited to checking identification.
 Your submitted application and signature on the Artist Agreement (for those invited) is your indication that you agree that noncompliance can result in expulsion and ineligibility for jurying, awards and participation in future Festivals.
 If an artist is removed from the show for non-compliance of the rules, no booth fee refunds will be issued nor compensation made, and the artist will be ineligible to exhibit for a period of at least two years.